project8/katydid/Documentation/QuickStart.rst

     	* The definitions of other parameters can be found in Source/IO/ROOTSpectrogramWriter/KTROOTSpectrogramWriter.hh
     * Believe it or not, checking the raw spectrogram is useful from time to time.
 However, in other cases for Katydid users, they would use a configuration file for reconstructing tracks and events.
 The way of running katydid with a track reconstruction configuration file is not substantially different from running the raw spectrogram configuration.
     	* The main difference is in the output ROOT file.
 In raw spectrogram generation, the output ROOT file has a 2D histogram recording the raw spectrogram in it.
 With a track and event reconstructing configuration the output file contains a tree structure recording event and track information and sometimes sparse spectrogram.
+    * After running the spectrogram configurations we get a sense of how katydid make spectrograms, but in many cases the tracks are what people are interested in.
+Here, we give a basic example on katydid reconstructing tracks.
+    	* First, look for TrackConstructionConfig.yaml in Examples/ConfigFiles folder.
+    	* Suppose an egg file is ready in hand, run
+    		> ${PREFIX}/bin/Katydid -c <path/to/TrackConstructionConfig.yaml> -e <path/to/eggfile> --rtw-file tracks.root
+    	* It would produce a tracks.root file in the present directory.
+It would contain the tree procTracks with various track properties information and tree DiscretePoints1D with information of discrete points where the tracks are built from.